 We have seen how communicating your company’s vision gives employees direction on how to put it into action, which is an important first step in retaining good employees.
 They see it as an opportunity for growth, and when given a clear role, they’re motivated to perform accordingly.

-Retaining a productive workforce also entails coordinating operations so that everyone has a feasible workload, where they have the room to self-manage because they’re not having to crisis manage constantly.
+Retaining a productive workforce also entails coordinating operations so that everyone has a feasible workload.
+Employees need to have the room to self-manage and not having to crisis manage constantly.

 We can also conclude that teams deserve the time they take to manage and keep motivation at optimum levels.